kkensuke/nextjs-blog-tutorial/posts/espanso.en.md

 ```

 ## Global Variables
-If you have variables that are commonly used across `match`es, setting them as global variables is convenient for making changes.
+If you have variables that are commonly used across `matches`, setting them as global variables is convenient for making changes.

 ```yml
 global_vars: